 Mark Henry defeated Bo Dallas

 Throwaway match just to get the crowd warmed up I guess.
-Bo Dallas does his comedy, Mark Henry annihilates him, pretty much end of story here.
+Bo Dallas does his comedy, Mark Henry annihilates him, pretty much the end of the story here.

 Dolph Ziggler defeated Cesaro *WWE Intercontinental Championship* **2/3 Falls Match**